Some people know what they want to be when they’re kids.

 What if there are a hundred kids who need care?

 I know there are.
 And this is everywhere.
 Every city.
 Every place.
 God leads people and uses us where He wants us.
-Our family specifically feels called to move to Alaska for this work.
+We specifically feel called to move to Alaska for this work.

-Just sayin’ when people share what is most important to them, even if you think they’re not the super most important “career” choices many others are working toward, pray with them and help them see how God will use these dreams in their lives.
+Just sayin’ when people share what is most important to them, even if you think they’re not the super most important “career” choices many others are working toward, maybe just pray with them and help them see how God will use these dreams in their lives.
+Please stop telling people what’s impossible.
 He’s got a plan for each of us.
+He works well in the impossible.

 The talents and dreams put in our hearts are there for a reason even if we can’t see the whole picture when we’re young.

 Prayers for the Alaska homeless teen center are always welcome here.
-We don’t know everything about how to do this work but we can look back and see how He’s been preparing us for this over 35 years.
+We don’t know everything about how to do this work but can look back and see how He’s been preparing for this over 35 years.
 We will keep following as He keeps leading.
-We know He’s preparing the way even when we can’t see all of it yet.
-We are excited to see who else He’s calling to this mission work.
+We know He’s preparing the way even when we can’t see all of it yet and are excited to see who else He’s calling to this mission work.

 [Note: Yes, God hates divorce.
-But God does NOT disown you if you’ve been divorced.
+But God does NOT hate divorced people and He does NOT disown you if you’ve been divorced.
 God uses EVERY part of our story for His Glory.
 You don’t have to believe me.
 Ask Him to do this with your story.
 He will.]

 [Another Note: When people laugh at your God-sized dreams, be kind.
 Sometimes we all forget to dream big.
 Sometimes we forget that there is a big God over all this and it’s not actually random at all.]